deluxghost/DelogX/README.md

 ## Features

-* Lite, tiny, micro, little and small.
+* Small, little, lite, tiny and micro.
 * Easy to install and deploy.
 * Write and publish with Markdown.
 * Manage articles in one directory.